ibm-cloud-docs/Cloudant/api/cloudant_query.md

 {: #the-fields-array}

 The `fields` array contains a list of fields that must be indexed for each document.
-If you know that an index queries only on specific fields, then this field can be used to limit the size of the index.
+If you know an index queries only on specific fields, then this field can be used to limit the size of the index.
 Each field must also specify a type to be indexed.
 The acceptable types are: